Ankcorn/beedi/README.md

 # BeeDI / 🐝 DI

-BeeDI is a opinionated and lightweight library for building lambdas to help you build tidy and testable lambda functions.
+BeeDI is a opinionated and lightweight library of helpers for building lambdas.
+It helps you build tidy and testable lambda functions.
+It simplifies interfacing with aws event sources by limiting and preparsing the input.
+The aim is to support all the most common event sources.

 ## Simple Example